leon4rd/test/README.md

-## How does a French skeleton say hello?
-Bone-jour.
+## What did the father tomato say to the baby tomato whilst on a family walk?
+Ketchup.